CarmesiServices/IgniteStore/README.md

 # IgniteStore
-The frontend for an e-comerce for a computers store.
+The frontend for an e-comerce of a computers store.